Erk-Vural/Java_Articles/functional-interfaces/README.md

 - [Callable](https://docs.oracle.com/javase/7/docs/api/java/util/concurrent/Callable.html) –> This interface only
   contains the call() method.

 With Java SE 8 there are four main kinds of functional interfaces which can applided to multiple situations.
-For detail visit [Difference between Predicate and Consumer , Supplier functional interfaces?](https://github.com/Erk-Vural/turkcell-java-articles/tree/main/predicate-supplier-consumer)
+For details visit [Difference between Predicate and Consumer , Supplier functional interfaces?](https://github.com/Erk-Vural/turkcell-java-articles/tree/main/predicate-supplier-consumer)

 - Consumer